harshrai96/TreeHMM/README.md

 ### Returns

-* learntHMM:  A dictionary of three elements, first being the infered HMM whose representation is equivalent to the representation in initialize_HMM, second being a list of statistics of algorithm and third being the final state probability distribution at all nodes.
+* learntHMM:  A dictionary of three elements, first being the infered HMM whose representation is equivalent to the representation in initHMM, second being a list of statistics of algorithm and third being the final state probability distribution at all nodes.

 ### Examples